MitchellGerdisch/pulumi_cicd/codefresh_basic/README.md

 This repo provides a demo of integrating with a CI/CD tool to deploy a simple static web site in AWS S3.
 Of course, Pulumi can be used to stand up any sort of system from infratructure to serverless to kubernetes, etc.

+This is a "basic" use-case that is showing the fundamentals of both Pulumi and Codefresh.

 # Codefresh CI/CD Platform

 This demo uses codefresh.io as the CI/CD platform.